5xp/strafe-theory/circle-jump-theory.md

 ![optimal angle delta](/assets/circle-jump-theory/math-deltaopt.png).

 What this means is that you begin stationary and start by accelerating in a straight line, in the same direction as your velocity.
-This is because it is the quickest way to accelerate up to the speed limit enforced by $\mathbf{g\textunderscore speed}$.
+This is because it is the quickest way to accelerate up to the speed limit enforced by $\mathrm{g\textunderscore speed}$.
 Only once the speed limit starts to affect your attempt to accelerate further do you need to apply accelerations at angles to your velocity, and hence begin to turn.

 Once the need to turn becomes necessary, applying an optimal angle gives a maximum resultant speed of